-As of June 30, 2020, audit work on 13 of the 14 publicly financed audits remained to be completed from the 2018 cycle and audit work on 9 of the 11 discretionary audits remained pending.
-Final Audit Reports for these 22 audits are expected to be released by early Fall.
+As of June 30, 2020, audit work for 13 of the 14 publicly financed audits had been completed from the 2018 cycle, as had audit work for 9 of the 11 discretionary audits.
+Final Audit Reports for these 22 audits are expected to be publicly released in early September.